Ghost Ship (band)

 Ghost Ship is a contemporary worship music band from Seattle, Washington, United States.
-They are on the BEC Recordings label and Mars Hill Music.
 In 2013, the band released the critically acclaimed and commercially successful album entitled The Good King.

 Background

 In 2009, Ghost Ship formed at Mars Hill Church's Downtown Seattle campus in Seattle, Washington.
 They were one of the worship bands at the church, alongside Ivan & Alyosha, Elysium, and Thunderoso.

 Music

 In 2013, the band was signed to BEC Recordings, when the partnership with Mars Hill Music took place.

 A River with No End EP

 On November 15, 2011, the EP with Mars Hill Music was released, which was the first EP by the band, but it never charted.

 The Good King

 On June 11, 2013, Ghost Ship released The Good King on BEC Recordings in association with Mars Hill Music.
 The Good King charted at No. 28 and No. 22 on the Top Christian Albums and the Top Heatseekers Albums charts respectively, for the Billboard charting week of June 29, 2013.
 The album garnered critical acclaim by music critics, which gave only one mixed review.